getflint-dev/.github/profile/README.md

 The no-code platform for software teams.

-Stay tuned for udpates!
+Stay tuned for updates!
 Join our waitlist to learn more! https://getflint.dev

 <!-- Flint is an extension of tools developers already know and love, providing a no-code experience for building and deploying software while maintaining the flexibility and power of custom code.